Ball Valve Applications: Water, Gas, Steam, Oil and Chemical Service

 Compare 2-way vs 3-way ball valves by structure, flow path, L-port and T-port design, shutoff function, flow routing, automation, applications, and selection requirements.

-Industrial Ball Valves: Types, Materials, Applications and Selection Guide
+Industrial Ball Valves: 12 Best Types, Materials and Selection Tips

 Learn how to choose industrial ball valves by valve type, material, seat design, port type, connection, pressure, temperature, media, automation, and application.